thinkit-software/recording-ebs-radio/README.txt

 usage: ./rec_ebs_radio.sh [program_name] [recording_time(min)] [target_dir]

-If you place the the [program_name].jpg file in artwork directory, this file will be used as an album cover image.
+If you place the the [program_name].jpg file in the artwork directory, the image file will be embedded as an album cover image.

 Recording EBS radio broadcast